datalayer-examples/jupyterlab-extensions-example/docs/test-integration.md

 > All commands are assumed to be executed from the root directory

-To debug tests, a good way is to use the inspector tool of playwright:
+To debug tests, a good way is to use the inspector tool of playwright

 1. Compile the extension: